AdaCore/gnatstudio/docs/users_guide/navigation.rst

 .. _Find_All_References:

 :menuselection:`Navigate --> Find All References`

   Find all the references to the current entity in the project.
-This is not a simple text search: the search is based on the semantic information extracted from the sources.
-The result of the search is displayed in the location view.
+This is not a simple text search, but is based on the semantic information extracted from the sources.
+The result of the search is displayed in the :guilabel:`Location` view.
 See :ref:`The_Locations_View`.

 .. index:: menu; navigate --> goto declaration
 .. index:: goto declaration

 :menuselection:`Navigate --> Goto declaration`

   Go to the declaration (spec) of the current entity.
-You can also access this option through the editor's contextual menu.
-This option requires the availability of cross-reference information.
+You can also access this entry through the editor's contextual menu.
+This requires the availability of cross-reference information.
+See :ref:`Support_for_Cross-References`.
-  :ref:`Support_for_Cross-References`.

 .. index:: menu; navigate --> goto body
 .. index:: goto body

 :menuselection:`Navigate --> Goto body`

   Go to the body (implementation) of the current entity.
 If the current entity is the declaration of an Ada subprogram imported from C, it goes to the location where the C function is defined.
-You can also access this option through the editor's contextual menu.
-This option requires the availability of cross-reference information.
+You can also access this entry through the editor's contextual menu.
+This requires the availability of cross-reference information.
+See :ref:`Support_for_Cross-References`.
-  :ref:`Support_for_Cross-References`.

 .. index:: menu; navigate --> goto matching delimiter

 :menuselection:`Navigate --> Goto matching delimiter`

   Go to the delimiter matching the one right before (for a closing delimiter) or right after (for an opening delimiter) the cursor, if any.